 by William Keydel, M.A.

 Magical … and fun.
-This wonderful case illustrates three principles which are at the heart of Ericksonian psychotherapy.
+This wonderful case illustrates three principles that are at the heart of Ericksonian psychotherapy.
 First and foremost is the acceptance and honoring of the client’s way of viewing the world.
 Dr. Williams begins by utilizing the preschooler’s belief in magic to set the stage for change.
-She deepens Selena’s natural imagery by asking her to name her fingers and creating the imaginary friends so common to children’s play.
+She deepens Selena’s natural imagery by asking her to name her fingers and creating imaginary friends so common to children’s play.
 It is then these friends of Selena’s unconscious who provide motivation for change with reasons meaningful to the child and not even necessary for Williams to know.
-Williams also evokes Selena’s natural energy and excitement by allowing her to come up with the magical words and acts that would extinguish unwanted behaviors.
+Williams also evokes Selena’s natural energy and excitement by allowing her to come up with magical words and acts that would extinguish unwanted behaviors.
 In these ways, Williams has entered Selena’s world to stimulate change from within.

 The second principle which stands out is the interruption of existing patterns through strategic interventions.
-The beauty of Erickson’s work stemmed from his ability to see the individual’s patterns and his creative responses to those patterns generating change with a minimal amount of effort.
-By having Selena say, “Poof!” as she put each finger up to her mouth , Williams introduced a change in the old pattern.
+The beauty of Erickson’s work stemmed from his ability to see the individual’s patterns and his creative responses to those patterns of generating change with a minimal amount of effort.
+By having Selena say, “Poof!” as she put each finger up to her mouth, Williams introduced a change in the old pattern.
 Then this became a new pattern, reinforced by practice with each finger, and further reinforced by the excitement of creating magic on her own.
 In this case, it’s easy to imagine that Selena experienced no effort as the strategic intervention created its own reward.
 Similarly, Selena’s patterns for approaching bedtime were changed with her full-body dives which naturally utilized the playful energy of a child.

-The third principle to be honored in William’s handling of the case, is the willingness to let go of theories and “treatment plans” and respond to the client.
+The third principle to be honored in William’s handling of the case is the willingness to let go of theories and “treatment plans” and respond to the client.
 As Erickson is quoted by Gindhart, “Too many psychotherapists try to plan what they will do instead of waiting to see what the stimulus they receive is, and then letting their unconscious mind respond to that stimulus” (p.
 120).
-While reinforcement is generally good work, Williams responded to her client’s “energy ” and appropriately moved on.
+While reinforcement is generally good to work, Williams responded to her client’s “energy ” and appropriately moved on.
 Throughout her work with Selena, Williams demonstrates the elegance of responding to her client and thereby allowing Selena, in a general way, to structure therapy in accordance with her needs.

 I could have focused on Williams’ effective use of permissive therapy and embedded commands; or my focus could have fallen on the value of using a naturalistic trance to avoid the awkwardness a formal trance induction is likely to have on a child.
 But, as Richard Dimond points out in “Trials and Tribulations of Becoming an Ericksonian Psychotherapist,” (Zeig, 1985), Ericksonian psychotherapy requires more than learning Erickson’s techniques.
 There are fundamental principles about entering in and trusting the unconscious system of the child across from us.